 How to prepare for it?

-Here are a few tips that will help you to the perfect GMAT score-
+Here are a few tips that will help you attain the required score-

 - If you think you don’t have enough time to join a regular class, find a private tutor.
 This way you can define the timings and you get all the benefits of a coaching program as well.
 However be careful in your selection of the tutor, it be decisive in the end.

 - Have a regular schedule.
 The timings are totally your choice, but once you decide, stick to it!
 You can never have enough practice without having a proper regular schedule.